simsam8/inf265_project3/report.md

 ![Training and validation accuracy of selected text generation model](images/text_generation_accuracy.png){ width=60% }

 As expected, the model's relatively low accuracy supports the claim that effective language models require both much larger training datasets and a significantly higher number of model parameters.
+However, the accuracy metric alone does not provide a good estimate of the model's ability to generate good sequences, as we are only testing to see if the model can predict the correct target word from the preceding context/prompt/input sequence.
+It would be more appropriate to calculate the model's Perplexity, along with the BLEU or METEOR score and perform an evaluation based on these results.